conradoqg/dummyload/README.md

 # Dummyload

 Dummyload is a simple Go-based CLI and containerized tool to generate controlled CPU and memory load (in cores and MB) on Linux systems or within containers (Docker / Kubernetes).
-It self-regulates to match a specified number of CPU cores (including fractional, e.g. 1.5 cores) and memory footprint, and provides a REST API with an interactive Swagger UI.
+It self-regulates to match a specified number of CPU cores (including fractional, e.g. 1.5 cores) and memory footprint, and provides a REST API with an interactive web Control Panel.

 ## Features
 - Generate CPU load across logical cores: fully load N cores and optionally partially load one more.
 - Allocate and hold a specified amount of memory (in MB).
 - Self-monitor and report actual CPU cores in use.
 - REST API (`/api/v1/load`) to GET current/target load and POST adjustments on-the-fly.
+- Health configuration API (`/api/v1/health`) to control readiness/liveness behavior at runtime.
+- Kubernetes-style readiness (`/readyz`) and liveness (`/livez`) endpoints with configurable success/failure and artificial delay.
-- Embedded Swagger UI at `/` for easy testing.
+- Embedded web Control Panel at `/` for easy testing, including sections for load and Kubernetes probes.
+- Structured logging for readiness and liveness probe requests (start/completion, status code, latency, bytes).
 - Multi-stage Dockerfile for minimal container image.
 - `Makefile` for build, run, and Docker workflows.
 - VSCode `launch.json` for local debugging with Delve.